-Good lighting is essential for any room, and the flexible range of LEDs mean you can create stunning effects knowing they won’t cost you a fortune to run.
+Good lighting is essential for any room, and the flexible range of LED light bulbs mean you can create stunning effects knowing they won’t cost you a fortune to run.
 But if you have a home with low ceilings, lighting can be a challenge.

 If your home has a low beamed ceiling, consider downlights.
 Don’t forget to use fire-rated downlights though; old buildings can be a huge fire risk.
-Using LED bulbs helps as they don’t get hot like old style incandescents.
-Strip LEDs work well with beamed ceilings too – they’re discreet and very effective.
+Using LED light bulbs helps as they don’t get hot like old style incandescent light bulbs.
+Strip LED light bulbs work well with beamed ceilings too – they’re discreet and very effective.

 If you want to create a more traditional effect, investigate wall sconces as an alternative to luminaires.
 While you can’t hang a chandelier from a low ceiling, there are many beautiful crystal sconces which will refract the light in exactly the same way.
 Positioning sconces higher than normal will help give an illusion of height to a room with a low ceiling.
 Floor standing lamps, which direct the light up towards the ceiling, will help make the ceiling look higher too.